digidem/digidem-server/README.md

 This will create a new 1gb 'droplet' (server) with dokku installed in `nyc3` region, and configure it with all the tweaks we need.
 You will need to visit https://cloud.digitalocean.com/ to find out the IP of the newly created droplet for the next step.

+To see other available options type `./provision --help`

 ## Setup

 We ideally want a DNS name to point at the new server.
 We manage our DNS with [CloudFlare](https://www.cloudflare.com).
 Visit the DNS management page and add an `A` record for the new server IP address.